bdreece/prog/README.md

 #### Installing

- prog is packaged via the setup script, and can be installed using the following
+ prog is packaged via the setup script, and can be manually installed using the following
  command:
  `cd prog; pip install .`